+G. ANNUAL EXPE NSES

+G0 Please provide the URL of your institution's net price calculator: not available yet

-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.

-Х Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available:
+Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

+G1 Tuition: PUBLIC INSTITUTIONS

-Tuition:
+٠. Tuition:

+In-district \$7,282 \$6,676

 G1 PUBLIC INSTITUTIONS

+G1 In-state (out-of-district): PUBLIC INSTITUTIONS

+01 Out-of-state: \$25,492 \$24,411

+G1 NONRESIDENT ALIENS · · ·

 Tuition:

-In-district \$4,496 \$4,159

-G1 PUBLIC INSTITUTIONS

-In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS

-Out-of-state: \$19,600 \$18,128

-G1 NONRESIDENT ALIENS

-Tuition:

-G1 REQUIRED FEES: \$1,126 \$1,126
+G1 REQUIRED FEES: \$2,190 \$2,190

+Gi REQUIRED FEES. φ2,190 φ2,190

 G1 ROOM AND BOARD:

-(on-campus) \$7,292 \$7,292
+(on-campus) \$8,708 \$8,708

 G1 ROOM ONLY:

-(on-campus) \$4,010 \$4,010

-G1 BOARD ONLY:
+G1 (on-campus) BOARD ONLY:

-(on-campus meal plan) \$3,282 \$3,282
+• (on-campus meal plan)

-- -

-G1 Comprehensive tuition and room and ' ,

-college cannot provide separate tuition
+G1 Comprehensive tuition and room and college cannot provide separate tuiti board fees):

+G1 Other:

+G2 Minimum Maximum

+Number of credits per term a studen t can take for the Will in Hulli MAXIMUM

+stated full-time tuition 12

+G3 Do tuition and food your by your of tudu (o. a. oonbomore Yes No

+G3 Do tuition and fees vary by year of s junior, senior)? iuuy (e.g., sopnomore, x